MikeBeller/raft/README.md

 Each subdirectory contains a working version of the project as it progressively increases in complexity.

+NOTE this is for pedagogical purposes and my own explorations.
+Not for production use!

 ## Raft1

 This version is a purely functional library which implements